raspishake/rsudp/README.md

 - **`write`** controls a very simple miniSEED writer.
 Every 10 seconds, seismic data is appended to a file with a descriptive name in the directory specified after `"outdir"`.
 By default, this directory is `"/home/pi"` which will need to be changed to the location of an existing directory on your machine or it will throw an error.
 By default, `"all"` channels will be written to their own files.
 You can change which channels are written by changing this to, for example, `["EHZ", "ENZ"]`, which will write the vertical geophone and accelerometer channels from RS4D output.

 - **`plot`** controls the thread containing the plotting algorithm.
 This module can plot seismogram data from a list of 1-4 Shake channels, and optionally calculate and display a spectrogram alongside each (to do this, set `"spectrogram"` to `true`).
 By default the `"duration"` in seconds is `30`.
 The longer the duration, the more time it will take to plot, especially when the spectrogram is enabled.
 To put this plot into kiosk mode, set `"fullscreen"` to `true`.
 On a Raspberry Pi 3B+ plotting 600 seconds' worth of data and a spectrogram from one channel, the update frequency is approximately once every 5 seconds, but more powerful processors should be able to keep up with the data rate for larger-than-default `"duration"` values and more than just one channel.
+The plot will update at most once per second.

+  The program will use the Raspberry Shake FDSN service to search for an inventory for the Shake you specify in the `"station"` field.
+If it successfully finds an inventory, setting `"deconvolve"` to `true` will deconvolve the channels plotted to either `"ACC"` (acceleration in m/s^2), `"VEL"` (velocity in m/s), or `"DISP"` (displacement in m).
+This means that the Shake must both have the 4.5 Hz geophone distributed by RS, and be forwarding data to the Shake server, in order to properly calculate deconvolution.

+  If the alert module is enabled, setting `"eq_screenshots"` to `true` will result in the script saving one PNG figure per alert to the default config location (`.config/rsudp/screenshots` in the user's home folder) when the leading edge of the quake is about 60% of the way across the plot window.
+This will only occur when the alarm gets triggered, however, so make sure to test your alert settings thoroughly.

 - **`alert`** controls the alert module (please see [Disclaimer](#disclaimer) below).
 The alert module is a fast recursive STA/LTA sudden motion detector that utilizes obspy's [`recursive_sta_lta()`](https://docs.obspy.org/tutorial/code_snippets/trigger_tutorial.html#recursive-sta-lta) function.
 STA/LTA algorithms calculate a ratio of the short term average of station noise to the long term average.
 The data can be highpass, lowpass, or bandpass filtered by changing the `"highpass"` and `"lowpass"` parameters from their defaults (0 and 50 respectively).
 By default, the alert will be calculated on raw count data from the vertical geophone channel (either `"SHZ"` or `"EHZ"`).
 It will throw an error if there is no Z channel available (i.e. if you have a Raspberry Boom with no geophone).
 If you have a Boom and still would like to run this module, change the default channel `"HZ"` to `"HDF"`.